Shadow15510/irc_api/README.md

 # IRC API
 [![Documentation Status](https://readthedocs.org/projects/irc-api/badge/?version=latest)](https://irc-api.readthedocs.io/en/latest/?badge=latest)

+## Description
+IRC API is a small API to make Python IRC bots.
+This API is based on decorators to make commands like the `cog` module in `discord.py`.

+If you encounter any issue feel free to [open one](https://github.com/Shadow15510/irc_api/issues).

+## Installation
+To install IRC API, you should use ``pip install irc-api``.

 ## Licence
-The code is provided under GNU General Public Licence version 3 or later (GPLv3+).
+This project is under GNU General Public Licence v3.0 or later (GPLv3+).

-See LICENCE for more informations.
+Please see [LICENCE](https://github.com/Shadow15510/irc_api/blob/master/LICENSE) for more informations

-## Description

-IRC API is an api to make IRC bots.